fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 15: May 26--30
 - Patel and Moore, _Seven Cheap Things_, Conclusion, 202--212.
 - John W. W. Zeise, "[Et in Arcadia Ego](https://lareviewofbooks.org/article/et-in-arcadia-ego/)", _Los Angeles Review of Books_, December 16, 2017.
-- Lecture on final essay (applying the course to reviewing Patel and Moore)
+- Final essay explanation video (applying the course to reviewing Patel and Moore)

 ## Week 16: May  3--7
+- What is History For?
+Lecture and lecture quiz/response

 ## All course work due by FRIDAY May 14!